 Things you can do for yourself:

-Many students with special needs struggle to engage in conversations.
+Many students with special needs struggle to engage in conversations and lack effective communication skills.
 Why?
 Well, there could be many reasons related to each child’s specific set of challenges and abilities.
 But the biggest reason, in my mind, is the number of skills needed, to successfully engage in a conversation.

 Oy!

-Is it any wonder that engaging in conversations is challenging for our kiddos!
+Is it any wonder that our kiddos lack good communication skills!

-Something I spend a lot of time on with my students is, Responding To Others in a conversation.
+An important skill I spend a lot of time on with my students is, Responding To Others which is one of the essential conversational skills I teach..
 After all, responding, is what makes a conversation a conversation.
-Without the back and forth exchange, you have a lecture or a dialogue, not a conversation.
+Without the back and forth exchange, you have a lecture or a dialogue, not a productive conversation.

 Have you ever watched a group of your special education students having a “conversation?”
-It can be very awkward, to say the least.
+It can be very awkward social interaction, to say the least.

-To be fair, I see similar behaviors when watching regular education students too.
+To be fair, I see similar behaviors and lack of social awareness when watching regular education students too.
 The students are talking…but are they having a true conversation?

 A conversation is defined as a back and forth verbal exchange between two or more individuals.
-Of course there is sooooooo much more to it.
+Of course there is sooooooo much more to pragmatic language skills.

-When I watch my students{who haven’t used my strategies for having great conversations} engaging in a conversation… what I typically see is one child talking, then another child talking, then another…usually overlapping each other, rarely on the same topic, and sometimes with little to no regard for each other.
+Based on my personal experiences, when I watch my students{who haven’t used my strategies for social pragmatics) engaging in a conversation… what I typically see when taking a closer look is one child talking, then another child talking, then another…usually overlapping each other, rarely on the same topic, and sometimes with little to no regard for each other.

-Engaging in successful conversations can be very challenging for our kiddos with special needs.
+Engaging in successful conversations is an important social skill that can be very challenging for our kiddos with special needs.

-Probably the biggest reason that conversations are challenging for our students, is because, like so many things, there are actually many skills involved.
-Conversation may be one word, but the skills involved in executing it, are numerous and complex.
+Probably the biggest reason that basic and friendly conversations are challenging for children's development of communication skills, is because, like so many things, there are actually many language skills involved Conversation may be one word, but the skills involved in executing it, are numerous and complex.

 Conversations involve complex social skills such as, Perspective Taking and Self-Regulation, which are often difficult for students with special needs.

-Here are my Top 10 picks for the most important skills needed to be taught to special education students, to help them engage in better conversations with their peers:
+Here are my Top 10 picks for the most important skills needed to be taught to special education students, to help them implement effective ways to engage in better conversations with their peers:

 1. Physical Proximity

-Many children who are typically developing find engaging in conversations to be quite easy.
+Learning how to teach conversation skills is crucial.
+Many young children who are typically developing find engaging in conversations to be quite easy.
 They have picked up on the necessary skills naturally and with informal practice over time and in their day-to-day interactions with others.

-But for our kiddos with special needs, we may need a more explicit approach.
-Conversational skills often need to be broken down into small, manageable steps.
-Each of those steps may need to be explicitly taught, practiced, re-taught, practiced in multiple environments, and so on.
+But for our kiddos with special needs, finding a more explicit approach is a good idea.
+Some of the best ways of teaching conversational skills often breaking down into small, manageable steps.
+Each of those steps may need to be explicitly taught, practiced, re-taught practiced in multiple environments, and so on.

-Before we talk about how to teach conversational skills, let’s talk about why to teach conversational skills.
+Before we talk about how to teach conversation skills, let’s talk about why conversation skills are one of the most important skills to teach.

 50% Complete